rappen/Rappen.XTB.Helper/README.md

 *Why **"XTB"**?
-This started from what I needed for the XrmToolBox tools, but it has been growing into separate features, see the wikis to understand why!*
+This started from what I needed for the XrmToolBox tools, but it has been growing into separate shared projects!*

-This is used in all of my tools for XrmToolBox, and in Plugins, etc...
+This is used in all of my tools in Plugins, XrmToolBox tools, console apps, etc...

 Try it!